-Run service installation command:

-C:\path\to\adwatchd.exe service install -c path\to\config.yaml
+REM Run the service installation command with a predefined configuration file REM REM This will install the service with the given configuration file and start it C:\path\to\adwatchd.exe service install -c path\to\config.yaml '''

-Upgrading the service
+Upgrading

 The upgrade process differs based on the installation method used.
-If you decide to switch to a different installation method, you need to uninstall the existing service beforehand.
+If you decide to switch to a different installation method, you will need to uninstall the existing service beforehand.

-Upgrading with the Ubuntu package
+Upgrading via the Ubuntu package

-- 1. Source the new adwatchd executable from the adsys-windows Ubuntu package - Stop the adwatchd service using the Services GUI or the adwatchd service stop command - 3.
-(Optional) Remove the existing adwatchd service from the system through the adwatchd service uninstall command - 4.
+- 1. Source the new adwatchd executable from the adsys-windows Ubuntu package - 2.
+Stop the adwatchd service (via the Services GUI or the adwatchd service stop command) - 3.
+(Optional) Remove the existing adwarchd service from the system (through the adwarchd service uninstall command) - 4.
 Replace the existing adwatchd.exe executable with the new one - 5.
-(Optional) Install the adwatchd service through the adwatchd service install command - 6.
-Start the adwatchd service using the Services GUI or the adwatchd service start command
+(Optional) Install the adwatchd service (through the adwatchd service install command) - 6.
+Start the adwatchd service (via the Services GUI or the adwatchd service start command)

-The optional steps are only necessary if you want a complete upgrade of the application, which is not usually needed.
+The optional steps are only necessary if the intent is to do a complete upgrade of the application and are not usually needed.
 Always refer to the changelog for information on the latest version of the application.

-Upgrading with the bespoke installer
+Upgrading via the bespoke installer

-- 1. Source the latest release of the adwatchd\setup.exe file - 2.
-Run the installer and follow the prompts
+- 1. Source the latest release of the adwatchd_setup.exe file - 2.
+Run the installer, following the prompts

-The installer automatically handles the upgrade process.

-It will offer to stop the service if it is running prior to the upgrade, and start it again afterwards.
+The installer will automatically take care of the upgrade process, and will offer to stop the service if it is running prior to the upgrade, and start it afterwards.

-2.2.
-Ubuntu client machine
+2.2 Ubuntu client machine